 Whisk the mixture.
 Let it come to a simmer whisking occasionally.
 It will probably seem like it will never come together because it’s so wet, but just keep going.

 Eventually, you’ll notice the pudding starting to thicken.
 It’ll thicken slightly at first, but you want it more of a creamy texture so keep going.
 It shouldn’t be AS thick as a set pudding, but it should be thicker than cream.
 You still want to be able to pour it into the pan even if it’s a little thick.

-Once the mixture has thickened up, whisk in the vanilla and optional scotch, bourbon, or whiskey.
+Once the mixture has thickened up, whisk in the vanilla and your favorite bourbon.
 Pour the butterscotch pudding into your baked pie shell and put in the fridge to chill.

 Let the pie set before topping

 It needs to chill for at least an hour, ideally several hours, before you add the whipped topping.
 You need a skin on the pudding to hold the whipped topping and I don’t recommend serving until FULLY set or you’ll be scooping big plops of pudding.

 Remember that butterscotch is a type of caramel, so it’s very sweet.